PieLabs/serve-pie/ACCESSIBILITY.md

        <checkbox label="hi there deplete"></checkbox>
     ```
 Then wait for the dom to render - then dig through the dom looking for the word - and hooking up the glossary.
 There's a risk that it may interfere with content that we don't want it to interfere with?
 Will it work with shadowDom?

+## ASL

+ASL is basically embedding video.
+Is there anything to be done to facilitate this?
+Or is it more just up to the components to support this in their models?